 About the hall

 Campion Hall houses the Jesuit academic community in the University of Oxford.
-It is a Permanent Private Hall whose members enjoy exactly the same privileges as those of other colleges.
+It is a Permanent Private Hall whose members enjoy similar privileges to those of other colleges.

 Members read for higher degrees in many disciplines.
-Campion Hall currently has four junior research fellows (JRFs), both men and women, who are non-residential.
+Campion Hall regularly has junior research fellows (JRFs), both men and women, who are non-residential.